tstuefe/JEP387/jep.md

 ## Example: stepping through memory allocation

-Given the new allocation scheme, allocation requires the following steps:
+Given the new allocation scheme, allocation requires the following steps (leaving out small details like handling of leftover space from retired chunks):

 - A class loader requests n words of Metaspace memory.